Classical solutions of the Backward PIDE for Markov Modulated Marked Point Processes and Applications to CAT Bonds: Modeling framework and problem formulation

+It will be shown later that under some regularity conditions (specifically Assumptions~\ref{ass:regularity} and \ref{ass:problem2}) the unique solution to the martingale problem for the generator $\mathcal{L}_t$ in \eqref{eq:generator_P} exists, see Corollary~\ref{cor-martingale-problem} below.
+This result is relevant from both a theoretical and also an applied point of view.
+In fact, problems involving Markov processes $X=(Z,L)$ with a generator of the form \eqref{eq:generator_P} are largely used in an actuarial context (see, e.g. \citet{bib:grandell-91,bib:ceci-hedging2015}) and in a financial context (see, e.g. \citet{bib:bielecki-rutkowski-02a, bib:cartea-jaimungal-penalva-15, bib:colaneri-eksi-frey-szolgyenyi-19,bib:frey-runggaldier-01}); a specific application is discussed in Section~\ref{sec:CAT} below.

-\begin{example} To illustrate our setup we now give the generator for two special examples.
-First we consider the case mentioned in the introduction where $L$ is a time-homogeneous Cox process.
-There, the generator $\L$ reads as
+To illustrate our setup we now give the generator for two simple examples. \begin{example} First, we consider the case where $L$ is a time-homogeneous Cox process with intensity $\lambda(Z_t)$, where $Z$ is a one dimensional diffusion following the dynamics $\ud Z_t = a(Z_t) \ud t + b(Z_t) \ud W_t$, for a Brownian motion $W$.
+The generator $\mathcal{L}$ of the process $X=(Z,L)$ reads as

-Second, assume more generally that $L$ is a compound Cox process with jump intensity $\lambda(Z_t)$ and jump size distribution $\mu$.
-In this case the generator $\mathcal L$ has the form
+Second, assume more generally that $L$ is a time-homogenous compound Cox process with jump intensity $\lambda(Z_t)$ and jump size distribution $\mu(\ud u)$ on $\R$.
+We still assume that $Z$ is a one dimensional diffusion of the same type as before.
+In this case the generator $\mathcal L$ of $X=(Z,L)$ has the form

-\end{example} Note that the generator in \eqref{eq:generator_P} is more general than these examples as it encompasses also models with joint jumps in $L$ and $Z$.
-This feature can be used to model phenomena related to \emph{self-excitation} such as self-exciting defaults in a credit risk context, see for instance \citet{bib:giesecke}.
-It will be shown later that under our modeling assumption a unique solution to the martingale problem for the generator $\mathcal{L}$ in \eqref{eq:generator_P} exists; uniqueness follows from our main result (Theorem~\ref{thm:smooth_soln}), since the existence of solutions to the backward PIDE implies uniqueness for solutions of the martingale problem by standard Markov process results.
-We continue with the problem formulation.
-Let $g:\R^{d+1}\to \R$ be a payoff function, $f:[0,T]\times\R^{d+1}\to \R$ a dividend rate function and $c:[0,T]\times\R^{d+1} \to \R$ a discount rate.
-In the reminder of the paper we work under the following assumptions.
+in particular $\nu(z,l;\ud u) = \lambda(z) \mu(\ud u)$.
+Note that our setup goes beyond compound Cox processes presented in these two examples, since the form of the generator in \eqref{eq:generator_P} encompasses also models with joint jumps in $L$ and $Z$.
+This feature can be useful to model self-exciting phenomena. \end{example}